jorg3roch4/MediateX/docs/04-behaviors.md

 # Pipeline Behaviors

-Pipeline behaviors in MediateX provide a powerful way to add cross-cutting concerns to your request/response pipeline.
-They wrap around request handlers, allowing you to execute logic before and after the handler executes.
+Behaviors wrap around request handlers, letting you execute logic before and after the handler runs.
+Use them for cross-cutting concerns like logging, validation, caching, and transactions.

 ---